Gurjit29/SocialNetworkingApplication/README.md

 * Node/Express for backend - JWT authentication, routes, REST API
 * Mongo DB for data storage - question and user model
 * Bootstrap for styling
-* Github for version constrol
+* Github for version control